The Wave Trace and Birkhoff Billiards: Computing the wave trace

-As we are localizing the wave trace near lengths of geodesic loops with $j$ reflections, it turns out we only need to insert a select few of the operators from Theorem \ref{parametrix with sum} into the formula \eqref{Hadamard reference}. \begin{lemm} Modulo Maslov factors and lower order distributions, the radially differentiated even wave trace localized near $[t_j,T_j]$ is given by
+As we are localizing the wave trace near lengths of geodesic loops with $j$ reflections, it turns out we only need to consider a select few of the operators from Theorem \ref{parametrix with sum} in the trace formula.
+From here on, we only consider Dirichlet boundary conditions.
+Similar formulas exist in the Neumann and Robin cases.
+We also use the notation $D_t^{-1} \in \Psi_{\text{ell}}^{-1}(\R)$ to denote an elliptic parametrix (Fourier multiplier $\tau^{-1}$) for $D_t$. \begin{lemm} Modulo Maslov factors and lower order distributions, the even Dirichlet wave trace localized near $[t_j,T_j]$ is given by